UBC-MDS/DSCI522-Group16-2022/README.md

 The feature below is the target the analysis want to predict:
 - CompTotal --> ConvertedCompYearly

 The EDA and model selection can be done through JupyterNotebook with required libraries mentioned in the environment yaml file, by filtering the desired features, train-test dataset split, model selection, hyper parameter optimization, final model decision.
+The models that we will test out for our predictor include the following:

+  - Dummy Regressor (as a baseline)
+  - k-Nearest Neighbours (KNN) Regressor
+  - Ridge
+  - Random Forest Regressor
+  - Lasso

-The final model should be able to predict salary for new data scientists with an accept margin of error.
+The final model should be able to predict salary for new data scientists with an acceptable margin of error.

 ## Exploratory Data Analysis
 Since we want to focus on the data points for US and Canada, data scientist/analysis related jobs, we filter the dataset.